Gossip: Chas 'n' Dave to headline rock festival

 Features

 • Nav: next/prev month or month/year dropdown.
-Year range can be from first/last article or +/- N years in either direction
+Year range can be from first/last article or +/- N years

 • Display future, expired or sticky events

-• Holidays on a per-calendar basis
+• Holidays per-calendar

 • Conditional tests for flags and dates so you can build your own logic

-• Tags to display recurring events ; event/calendar characteristics ; or the current date/time
+• Tags to display recurring events; event/calendar characteristics; or the current date/time

 Installation / Uninstallation

-Requires Textpattern 4.0.7+
+Requires Textpattern 4.4.1+

-To uninstall, delete from the Admin -> Plugins page.
+To uninstall, delete from the Admin->Plugins page.

 Naming convention

-• cell flag : a series of flags are used to label each cell according to what it contains.
-Cells can either be empty (i.e. no date: the filler cells at the start/end of the month), they can be a regular day (no flag), they can contain an event, or may be a holiday (hols)
+• *cell flag% : a series of flags are used to label each cell according to what it contains.
+Cells can either be empty (i.e. no date: the filler cells at the start/end of the month), they can be a regular day (no flag), they can contain an event, or may be a holiday

 Flags provide information about the cell / event — and can be tested with the conditional tag — while the corresponding class names are just there for your CSS use.